-3 Days in Lisbon: How to Plan the Perfect Lisbon Itinerary
+3 Days in Lisbon: A Perfect Itinerary for First Timers

-We loved Lisbon.
-It’s the largest city in Portugal – also the capital – with a rich history that features a diverse cast of characters, from the Romans and Visigoths in medieval times, to the Muslims hailing from North Africa, to the Christian Crusaders, and many more.
+We love Lisbon.
+It’s the largest city in Portugal – also the capital – with a rich history that features a diverse cast of characters, from the Romans and Visigoths in medieval times, to the Islamic Caliphates hailing from North Africa, to the Christian Crusaders, and many more.

 They were also the first people to go around the Cape of Good Hope, the southern tip of Africa to India (you can see Vasco da Gama’s tomb at the Jerónimos Monastery in Belém), and the fact that Portugal played such a big role in early exploration at sea is something I always forget.